Zapper-fi/protocol/docs/api-intro/Token Balances.md

 ---
-`GetTokenBalances` returns all tokens balances for an address on a set of networks.
+`GetTokenBalances` returns all token balances for an address on a set of networks.

 ```sh